dolphinpark/dolphinpark.github.io/README.md

  - League votes on trade review
  - 4 pickups per week
  - Pickups: Daily - Tomorrow
- - Playoffs: exclude the final super long week 23
+ - Playoffs: exclude the final super long final week of the season
  - Playoff tiebreak: best regular season record vs opponent wins
  - No playoff reseeding (I’d like to change this.
 Anyone else?)
  - No divisions